wallyxie/xieRomero-OlivaresGuindaniAllison_ABayesianApproachToEvaluationsofSoilBiogeochemicalModels/README.md

 # soilcarbonDOE
-Stan code for evaluating goodness of fit of SOC models to soil microbe respiration data.
+Stan and R code for evaluating goodness of fit of soil organic carbon (SOC) models to soil microbe respiration data.
+Code examples here evaluate the AWB and CON SOC models.
+Plots are outputted by the scripts.